Big Brother 22 (American season): Production design

 The lounge features toss pillows of the show's multiple popular "showmances," including Jeff/Jordan (from Big Brother 11 and Big Brother 13), Cody/Jessica (from Big Brother 19), Brendon/Rachel (from Big Brother 12 and Big Brother 13), Dominic/Daniele (from Big Brother 13), Swaggy C/Bayleigh (from Big Brother 20), Tyler/Angela (from Big Brother 20), and Victor/Nicole (from Big Brother 18).
 The first bedroom is a comic themed room that alludes to the recurring Power of Veto competition BB Comics.
 The walls of this room includes images of the BB Comics characters of multiple past HouseGuests, including Victor Arroyo (of Big Brother 18), Amber Borzotra (of Big Brother 16), Frank Eudy (of Big Brother 14 and Big Brother 18), Jessica Graf (of Big Brother 19), Frankie Grande (of Big Brother 16), Ovi Kabir (of Big Brother 21), Jordan Lloyd (of Big Brother 11 & Big Brother 13), Steve Moses (of Big Brother 17), Rachel Reilly (of Big Brother 12 and Big Brother 13), Vanessa Rousso (of Big Brother 17), Angela Rummans (of Big Brother 20), Faysal Shafaat (of Big Brother 20), Devin Shepherd (of Big Brother 16), Christopher "Swaggy C" Williams (of Big Brother 20) and Jase Wirey (of Big Brother 5 and Big Brother 7).
 The second bedroom is themed around cameras, the walls of this bedroom is filled with "127 black-and-white photos that highlight pivotal moments spanning the show’s 20-year history".
 The third bedroom is themed around the Big Brother key, the symbol of safety in the Big Brother house as used in the nomination ceremony and in the Final 2 jury vote.
 The bathroom features rubber ducks which have been frequently seen in the pool.
 This season also featured an updated front of house studio for the first time since Big Brother 15, featuring a new 10-foot-tall entrance door as well as a hallway to prevent houseguests from peeking beyond the door, a trope that has caught on in recent years.

 Reception

-Controversy and criticism
+Critical response

 During Week 5, Memphis Garrett, Nicole Franzel, Dani Briones, and Christmas Abbott made fun of Ian Terry's rocking coping mechanism for being on the autism spectrum.
 Dani stated, "I can't even look at him sometimes because [of] his constant movement.
 It stresses me out.
 I feel mean saying that, but I'll literally have to move."
 Memphis and Christmas joined in, with Memphis comparing Ian's demeanor to that of a horror movie.
 Multiple houseguests were also involved in the matter, including Cody Calafiore and Enzo Palumbo.
 These houseguests laughed when comments were made, but did not directly make comments about Terry.

+Additionally, Christmas Abbott faced criticism for making a racist comment about African-American houseguest Bayleigh Dayton, claiming that Dayton would "shoot" her if Abbott were to nominate her for eviction.
+Many fans expressed disgust with Abbott's actions, accusing her of promoting racial stereotypes about African-Americans.